Get

 Image Credit: Zontica, Shutterstock

 Do not leave your dog unattended.
-Keep them confined to prevent them escaping and if you are traveling down to your vets, ensure they are secured safely in your vehicle.
-Pay close attention to them and note if they start to show signs of discomfort or choking.
+Keep them confined to prevent them escaping, and if you are traveling to your vet’s, ensure that they are secured safely in your vehicle.
+Pay close attention to them, and note if they start to show signs of discomfort or choking.

 5. Don’t Attempt to Treat Your Dog at Home